Language-Research-Technology/ATAP-website/README.md

 All commits should go to the master branch of the ATAP-website repository.
 There is a workflow that pushes master commits to the the gh-pages branch automatically.

+These instructions are for after your own local .git has been set up.
+The repo uses SSH so you will need a key.

+To push changes to the repo.
+Check first with 'code' git status to check what changes have been made.

+git commit -m " Whatever notes describe the changes in the commit "

 If the submodule needs to be updated, run the following git command:
 'code' git submodule update --init --recursive